Outlander: Who killed THAT character? And why there's no new episode this week

 Jessica Reynolds has been praised for her nuanced performance as Malva, with her ability to provoke both the audience’s sympathy and rage for her character.

 But who killed Malva Christie?
-And why is there a two week wait for Season 6 Episode 7?
+And why was there a two week wait for Season 6 Episode 7?
 Spoilers are ahead.

 Who killed Malva Christie in Outlander?